backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Storage Classes.md

 - There is a minimum size of the object.
 - **Use cases** → data store for **backups** or **disaster recovery**
 - Availability is less than S3 standard.

+> [!question]- A Company stores a large volume of non-critical log files in an Amazon S3 bucket.
+An Amazon EC2 instance processes files from the bucket on a *daily basis*.
+Which storage option will be the MOST cost-effective for this scenario?
+> S3 Standard.
+> ---
+> S3 Standard-Infrequent Access won't be the correct choice since the data is being frequently accessed and **there would be additional retrieval costs**.

 ## S3 One Zone IA
 - **Same as IA** but the data is stored in a **single AZ**.